openbabel/documentation/Fingerprints/spectrophore.rst

 Some of the cages that are used to calculated |specs| have a stereospecific distribution of the interaction points.
-The resulting interaction valus resulting from these cages are therefore sensitive to the enantiomeric configuration of the molecule within the cage.
+The resulting interaction values resulting from these cages are therefore sensitive to the enantiomeric configuration of the molecule within the cage.
 The fact that both stereoselective as well as stereo non-selective cages can be used makes it possible to include or exclude stereospecificity in the virtual screening